 The first step is to create a non-profit museum so that non-profit funding can be used to finance museum facilities and a managing team.

-In the beginning, Andersen Design will be active in the museum as it develops its own managing team.
+In the beginning, Andersen Design will be active in the museum as it develops its managing team.
 Once a managing team is in place, Andersen Design will continue to have a consulting role with the museum but will shift its primary focus to Andersen Design, the research design and production enterprise.

-The museum is its own separate entity and is the only part of the network considered as a non-profit organization.
+The museum is a separate entity and is the only part of the network considered as a non-profit organization.
 All studios in the network make their own choice, so it is not ruled out that a production studio may prefer to be structured as a non-profit entity, but it is Andersen Design’s preference to remain a free enterprise.

 One of the philosophical influences of Andersen Design is Lewis Mumford who gives this apt description of how a decentralized organization works:

 The dynamics of social change require an actual situation in time: a series of processes that can be hastened or retarded, energized or depleted: groups of people interacting with their place and their form of work, with other groups, with their social heritage: and a collective framework of interests and goals which, while slowly changing themselves, serve to concentrate and direct the intermediate social process” Lewis Mumford The Culture of the Cities